shotstack/shotstack-sdk-node/README.md

 setRegion(string region) | Choose the region to send the file to.
 Must be a valid [AWS region](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_region) string like `us-east-1` or `ap-southeast-2` | Y setBucket(string bucket) | The bucket name to send files to.
 The bucket must exist in the AWS account before files can be sent. | Y setPrefix(string prefix) | A prefix for the file being sent.
 This is typically a folder name, i.e. `videos` or `customerId/videos`. | - setFilename(string filename) | Use your own filename instead of the default render ID filename.
-Note: omit the file extension as this will be appended depending n the output format.
-Also `poster.jpg` and `-thumb.jpg` will be appended for poster and thumbnail images. | - setAcl(string acl) | Sets the S3 Access Control List (acl) permissions.
+Note: omit the file extension as this will be appended depending on the output format.
+Also `-poster.jpg` and `-thumb.jpg` will be appended for poster and thumbnail images. | - setAcl(string acl) | Sets the S3 Access Control List (acl) permissions.
 Default is `private`.
 Must use a valid  S3 [Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl). | -